mondalso/book-exercise-docs/labmodule12/README-PROJECT-FINAL.md

 ## Why - Who Cares?

-Energy conservation and user convenience are at the forefront of this project.
-By automating lighting control, users can significantly reduce energy waste and lower electricity bills.
-The system caters to individuals who want a more efficient and user-friendly approach to managing their home lighting.
-Furthermore, in an era where sustainability is a key concern, this system contributes to a greener and more energy-conscious lifestyle.
+At the heart of this project are safety, regulatory compliance, and operational efficiency.
+By automating the monitoring and control systems within gas storage facilities, we aim to significantly elevate safety standards, prevent potential accidents, and minimize environmental impact.
+This system is crucial for facility operators committed to upholding stringent safety protocols, adhering to environmental regulations, and enhancing operational processes.

 ## How - Expected Technical Approach